mstksg/inCode/copy/entries/story-of-shapes.md

 How do we know what free structure to pick?
 Well, we ask questions about what we want to be able to do with our shape.
-If we want to inspect the shape without knowing the results, we'd use the free Applicative.
+If we want to inspect the shape without knowing the results, we'd use the free Applicative or free Alternative.
+As discussed earlier, using the free Applicative means that our final result must require producing all of the input results, but using the free Alternative means it doesn't.
 If we wanted to allow the shape to depend on the results (like for a context-sensitive parser), we'd use the free Monad.
 Understanding the concept of the "shape" makes this choice very intuitive.

 The Shape of You
 ----------------